Nutrition Basics: Fructose, Public Enemy #1?

-A dietician once said: "There are no bad foods, only bad diets."
+A dietitian once said: "There are no bad foods, only bad diets."
 I always thought that was a good, common-sense perspective.

-However, research published during the past 5-10 years suggests that fructose may be one of the worst "nutrients" you can consume.
-In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of fructose that, in July 2005, they petitioned the FDA to require warning labels on sodas.
+Research published during the past 5-10 years suggests that HFCS may be one of the worst "nutrients" you can consume.
+In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of HFCS that, in July 2005, they petitioned the FDA to require warning labels on soda pop.

-But how can this be?
-After all, fructose occurs naturally in honey and many fruits such as bananas, nectarines, and peaches.
-Apple juice is 65% fructose.
-Also, many sports drinks contain fructose.
+But how can HFCS be bad for us?
+After all, fructose occurs naturally in honey and many fruits such as bananas, dates, nectarines, and peaches.

-In this review, I will summarize some of the research on fructose and its health effects.
+In this review, I'll explain this and summarize some of the research on fructose and its health effects.

 BIOCHEMISTRY OF FRUCTOSE

-I don't want to make this review overly scientific, however, there are several biochemistry details that need to be pointed out:
+I don't want to make this discussion overly scientific, however, there are several biochemistry details that need to be pointed out.